Maharajan123/Learn_JS/README.md

 # Learn_JS
-It contains the coding for the basic concepts of javascript
+This repo contains the coding for the basic concepts of javascript